Table of Contents

-Cooking for an insulin dependent diabetic has its challenges and thickening food without adding salt or more flour based products has been solved with grated dried zucchini.
+Cooking for an insulin-dependent diabetic has its challenges and thickening food without adding salt or more flour-based products have been solved with grated dried zucchini.

 All winter long, the goodness of summer can be used to thicken soups, stews, beef or lamb casseroles and goulash.
 It even works with watery stewed fruits that need a little perking up – just a handful of dehydrated zucchini adds no flavor and thickens perfectly.

 My grandmother used to dehydrate zucchini chips by slicing them real thin with a mandoline slicer then she’d leave them on a tray in the sun – fine if you live in California and even then a long process compared to a food dehydrator, some people might yearn for olden times, but not me.

 If you’d like to find out more then head on over and read my food dehydrator reviews which have been put together with the help of colleagues (again!).
 The reviews are unscientific yes, but honest and what we use in our kitchens, also yes!

 This leads me back to food dehydrators, and which ones are worth the cupboard space you have to donate for a good part of the winter.
 Mine works overtime from late May until the end of October, drying the last of the tomatoes for use in the winter when they offer a taste of summer past and the promise of summer to come.
 If you want some guidance on how to dehydrate – the process and how long for different veggies and fruit, you can get the National Center for Home Food Preservation guidelines here.